sclause2412/grandorgue-organ-huber/README.md

 Make all your organ settings you need and then exit GrandOrgue with the menu.
 The settings will automatically be saved in a permanent space.
 The next time you restart the PC the settings will be restored.
 With this technique the organ is save from accidential reconfigurations.

-To save new settings just make your changes in GrandOrgue, close it and then run `./save` in your home folder.
+To save new settings just make your changes in GrandOrgue, then run `./save` in your home folder and follow the instructions.

 To access a console press `Win+Enter` on the PC or connect via ssh.